greenya/SpaceLib/README.md

     https://www.youtube.com/watch?v=vvPklRN0Tco

-    - maybe consider changing Color to be [4]f32 instead of [4]u8, as we are doing a lot of alpha and brightness tweaking and every time we convert 4 values to f32 and back to u8

 TODO: terse: add support for <overflow> command

     allow to have text fit to any size without need for scrollbar; very needed for dropdown boxes and similar limited space controls; at least to be able to use it for one liners (not wrapping text); ideally support two modes: